Offer email templates

 Cash Offer

-– presents proof of funds amounting to £XXX,XXX
+They provide proof of funds amounting to £XXX,XXX.

-– has XX years experience as a landlord with property in XXXX XXXX
+Additionally, They have XX years of experience as a landlord with properties in XXXX XXXX.

 – Consolidated statement from XXXXXXX bank